 LUNGClear

-Lung cancer is the leading cause of cancer deaths
+Lung cancer is the most diagnosed cancer globally.2

-Lung cancer is also the leading cause of cancer deaths in Southeast Asia.1
+It is the leading cause of cancer death in Southeast Asia.2

 Early detection improves lung cancer survival

-Early detection can reduce lung cancer deaths, as it increases the likelihood of successful treatment.3
+Early detection can reduce lung cancer deaths, as it increases the likelihood of successful treatment.4

 Current lung cancer screening practice